‘Blindspot’ Season 2 Episode 13 Promo, Air Date: Is Kurt Weller Double Agent? [Spoilers]

 How are the two related?
 Promo for Blindspot Season 2 Episode 13, which is titled “Name Not One Man,” suggests that he probably might be a double agent.

 In one scene, Jane is seen pointing a rifle gun at someone, saying “you can’t trust him.”
 It seems that she is talking about Weller.
 But a still image from the upcoming episode paints a different picture of that scene.
-Jane, Weller and Reade (Rob Brown) are seen pointing their rifle guns at a woman.
+Jane, Weller, and Reade (Rob Brown) are seen pointing their rifle guns at a woman.

 Ever since Borden (Ukweli Roach) was outed as the mole, there has been speculations about another mole inside the FBI.
 In “Devil Never Even Lived,” it looked liked someone had tipped Sandstorm off about the FBI’s plan to ambush Shepherd.
 Roman (Luke Mitchell) and Jane had entered a deal with a dangerous biker gang, the Viper Kings, hoping to get Shepherd out of her den.